-A rub of cumin, ancho chile powder, cinnamon and paprika gives grilled skirt steak a smokey, spicy and slightly sweet flavor.
+A rub of cumin, ancho chili powder, cinnamon, and paprika gives grilled skirt steak a smoky, spicy, and slightly sweet flavor.

 - 2 tablespoons cumin

 - 2 tablespoons ancho chili powder

 - 2 tablespoons paprika

 - 1 tablespoon salt

 - 1 tablespoon black pepper

 - 1 tablespoon cinnamon